Learn the common signs of mental illness in adults and adolescents.

 If an overdose occurs call your doctor or 911.
 You may need urgent medical care.
 You may also contact the poison control center at 1-800-222-1222.

 A specific treatment to reverse the effects of brexpiprazole does not exist.
+Management of overdose should concentrate on supportive therapy, maintaining an adequate airway, oxygenation and ventilation, and management of symptoms.

 Common side effects